Finding My Alonetude

 I began to wonder about this.
 What was the difference between the isolation I was experiencing and the loneliness I had felt at other times in my life?
 What made this aloneness feel restorative rather than painful?

-The answer, I began to realise, had to do with choice.
+The answer, I began to realize, had to do with choice.
 During the pandemic, aloneness was imposed on everyone.
 But within that imposed condition, I was able to choose how I inhabited my solitude.
 I could structure my days according to my own rhythms.
 I could attend to my own needs without constantly deferring to institutional demands.
 The aloneness was imposed, but the quality of presence within it was chosen.

 Rest as a Human Right